Preimplantation Genetic Testing (PGT)

 Embyros

-• You may not have blastocysts that are suitable to have outer cells removed (biopsy).
+• You may not have blastocysts that are suitable to be biopsied.

-• You may have no euploid embryos available for transfer.
+• You may have no embryos that are suitable for transfer.

-• Some euploid embryos may not survive being frozen and thawed.
+• Some embryos may not survive being frozen and thawed.

 Limited testing